-- A maximum of 12 credits at the 100 level. - A minimum of 27 credits at 200 level or higher, of which a minimum of 18 hours must be WU courses
+- A maximum of 12 credits at the 100 level. - A minimum of 27 credits at 200 level or higher, of which a minimum of 18 hours must be WJU courses

-Electives 46-48 cr Total credits 120 cr
+Total credits 120 cr\

 This plan is an overview of the recommended course sequence to earn this degree in 4 years.
 To graduate all students must fulfill the core, major, and elective requirements.